-The goal of the portfolio homepage is to pique your reader’s interest about you and the projects you have worked on.
+The goal of the portfolio homepage is to pique your reader’s interest about you and your work.
 Once that is accomplished, they will click into your projects to learn more about your experiences.
 These pages are extremely important because they give a look into your real-world work and how you have made an impact.

 Checklist: Outline of strong portfolio